 Many of us experience stressful, upsetting, or threatening events in life.
 While we are able to recover from some of these events, others leave a lasting mark on our lives.
 Trauma therapy considers how events in your life are now affecting your mental health and day to day wellbeing.
-As a trauma-informed psychotherapist, Shaun McMahon offers trauma therapy to individuals who are struggling with the effects of trauma throughout Melbourne.
+As a trauma-informed psychotherapist, Shaun McMahon offers trauma therapy to individuals who are struggling with the effects of trauma in Moonee Ponds.

 What is Trauma?

 As humans, we are hardwired to escape threatening situations.
 The older parts of our brain, which we share with other animals, activate when we feel unsafe or highly stressed.
 These drive us towards seeking safety and security by running, hiding, fighting or sometimes freezing.
 Often in these states we aren’t thinking about what we might have for dinner, or planning our weekend.
 Instead, we are consumed and driven by a core desire to respond to the situation at hand and find safety.
 When these efforts are successful in helping us to ward off danger, our body is able to return to a state of equilibrium.